springdoc/springdoc-openapi/springdoc-openapi-starter-common-mcp/README.md

 </dependency>
 ```

-Enable the integration in your `application.properties`:
+Enable the integration in your `application.properties`.
+The MCP surface is **opt-in** — adding
+the starter to the classpath alone registers nothing:

 ```properties
 springdoc.ai.mcp.enabled=true